AccelerationConsortium/ac-microcourses/docs/courses/hello-world/overview.md

 - Describe key terms and principles of self-driving labs
 - Send commands and receive sensor data over WiFi using standard frameworks such as MQTT
-- Store experiment configurations and results in a MongoDB database
+- Store experiment configurations and results in databases such as MongoDB
-- Implement software on a microcontroller to adjust device power and read sensor data
+- Implement software on a microcontroller such as Raspberry Pi Pico W to adjust device power and read sensor data
 - Adapt a Bayesian optimization script from packages such as the Ax Platform to iteratively suggest new colors to try
 - Implement workflow orchestration for a color experiment using packages such as Covalent
+- Integrate the individual SDL components to finalize the 'Hello World' demo
 - Modify the system to record temperature, humidity, barometric pressure, and accelerometer measurements

 ## 🛠️ Competencies/Skills